FPT Approximation Schemes for Maximizing Submodular Functions: Introduction

 Parameterized complexity theory aims at investigating how the complexity of a problem depends on the size of different parts of input instances, called parameters.
 An algorithm runs in FPT time for a parameter $P$ if it solves each instance $I$ of the problem in time $O(f(|P|)\cdot\mathrm{poly}(|I|))$, where $f$ is a computable function.
 This definition excludes a large class of algorithms, such as the ones with complexity $O(|I|^{|P|})$.
 From the point of view of parameterized complexity, FPT is seen as the class of easy problems.
 Intuitively, the complexity of an FPT algorithm consists of two parts: $f(|P|)$, which is relatively low for small values of the parameter, and $\mathrm{poly}(|I|)$ which is relatively low even for larger instances, because of polynomial relation between the computation time and the size of an instance.
 For details on parameterized complexity theory, we point the reader to appropriate overviews~\cite{dow-fel:b:parameterized,nie:b:invitation-fpt,flu-gro:b:parameterized-complexity,books/sp/CyganFKLMPPS15}.

+When referring to running times of the algorithms we assume that the size of the input is $|X|$, and we count each access to the submodular function as an elementary operation (i.e., we assume that the access to the submodular function is given by an oracle).
+For example, when we say that an algorithm for maximizing submodular functions runs in polynomial-time, then in particular this means that the number of accesses of this algorithm to the submodular functions is of the order of $O(|X|^c)$ for some constant $c$.

-We identify several parameters that we believe are suitable for a complexity analysis of maximization of non-decreasing submodular functions.
+We identify several parameters that we believe are suitable for the analysis of the complexity of the maximization of non-decreasing submodular functions.
 Perhaps the most natural parameter to consider is the required size of solutions, $K$.
 Our other parameters depend on characteristics of the optimized set function.
 Specifically, we define a new property of set functions, called $p$-separability, and provide evidence that $p$ is a natural parameter to consider.
 We do that in Section~\ref{sec:applications}, by presenting several examples of real-life computational problems that can be expressed as maximization of submodular $p$-separable set functions, where the value of $p$ is small.